CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-promtail/install-promtail.md

 # {{< param title >}}

 This guide describes how to install Promtail on the Application Server(s).
-Please ensure that the [Prerequisites][] have been read before starting this installation.
+Please ensure that the [Prerequisites][] have been completed before starting this installation.

 ## Install Promtail